What Is Breast Augmentation Removal Surgery?

-When patients consult for revisionary breast augmentation it is important to discuss the pros and cons of implant removal only and removal and replacement +/- mastopexy.
-Removal only is often not the desired operation chosen by many patients as many women cannot imagine what it would be like to live without implants – especially where they have had implants for many years.
-They often perceive a loss of feminity, a need to change clothing/image and worry about how other people will react.
-Consultations regarding breast augmentation revisionary surgery are complex and the pros and cons of removal only and replacing +/- lifting need to be discussed in detail.
+When patients consult for revisionary breast augmentation it is important to discuss the pros and cons of breast implant removal only and removal and replacement +/- mastopexy.
+Breast explant surgery only is often not the desired operation chosen by many patients as many women cannot imagine what it would be like to live without implants – especially where they have had implants for many years.
+They often perceive a loss of femininity, a need to change clothing/image and worry about how other people will react.
+Consultations regarding breast augmentation removal surgery are complex and the pros and cons of removal only and replacing +/- lifting need to be discussed in detail.

-The most important decision when considering removal is the benefit to the breast and the surrounding tissue.
-Removal of the implant and the surrounding capsule allow the breasts to recover from the stretching effects of implants and the possible effects that the implant and capsule have had on the body.
-Patients often feel that they will have no breast tissue after removal of implants and fear the result and do not consider the benefits.
+The most important decision when considering breast augmentation removal surgery is the benefit to the breast and the surrounding tissue.
+Removal of the breast implant and the surrounding capsule allows the breasts to recover from the stretching effects of implants and the possible effects that the implant and capsule have had on the body.
+Patients often feel that they will have no breast tissue after breast explant surgery and fear the result and do not consider the benefits.

-Following the removal of implants the majority of patients feel relieved, surprised by how good the result is and they do not react in the negative manner psychologically that one could predict.
-By removing implants the breast is able to settle and it gives patients the opportunity to see what it would be like without the implants.
-Although the majority of patients are offered the opportunity to have a further breast augmentation +/- mastopexy at a second stage it is not unusual for patients to be happy after removal only.
+Following breast explant surgery, the majority of patients feel relieved and surprised by how good the result is and they do not react in a negative manner psychologically that one could predict.
+By removing the breast implants, the breast is able to settle and it gives patients the opportunity to see what it would be like without the implants.
+Although the majority of patients are offered the opportunity to have a further breast augmentation +/- mastopexy at a second stage it is not unusual for patients to be happy after breast augmentation removal surgery only.

-For those that do decide to have further surgery at a second stage following removal as a first stage it is much easier to plan and discuss the options and allows patients to make an empowered choice regarding types of implants +/- mastopexy.
-There is no doubt that the informed consent process for revisionary breast augmentation is optimal when implants are initially removed in the first stage.
-Patients treated in this staged manner may well behave more like primary breast augment patients during the second stage rather than one stage revisionary breast augmentation and there may be increased longevity of the implants and more optimal outcomes using the two stage approach.
+For those that do decide to have further surgery at a second stage following breast augmentation removal surgery as a first stage, it is much easier to plan and discuss the options and allows patients to make an empowered choice regarding types of implants +/- mastopexy.
+There is no doubt that the informed consent process for revisionary breast augmentation is optimal when breast implants are initially removed in the first stage.
+Patients treated in this staged manner may well behave more like primary breast augment patients during the second stage rather than one stage revisionary breast augmentation and there may be increased longevity of the implants and more optimal outcomes using the two-stage approach.

-Throughout the years there have been many incidents of patients needing to have implants removed as a result of MHRA or DOH advice in relation to specific breast implants.
+Throughout the years there have been many incidents of patients needing to have breast explant surgery as a result of MHRA or DOH advice in relation to specific breast implants.
 Concerns regarding connective tissue disorders led to a moratorium of silicone gel implants in the USA (no link has been proven).
 Links to rare conditions and cancers such as anaplastic large cell lymphoma remain under investigation (approx 1 case per year in the UK) and it is unlikely that there will ever be a breast implant that is considered 100% reliable and 100% safe.
-Patients must carefully consider removal of breast augmentation only and should consider breast augmentation removal as a breast rejuvenation technique.
+Patients must carefully consider breast implant removal only and should consider breast augmentation removal as a breast rejuvenation technique.